Want to triple your top line revenue? In five years?

 Dumb question?
 Maybe.

-But I’m as serious as onions.
-I know it can be done.
-By the time you finish reading this, you’ll agree.
+By the time you’ve finished reading this, you’ll understand that it can be done.
 (Because I’ll show you the math, and it’s hard to argue with math.)

 But, triple in five?
 That can’t be easy, right?
 Right.